 Advocare is a big MLM name in nutrition…arguably the biggest.

-It’s a good thing Advocare has Drew Brees, because they’re getting knocked these days.
+But it’s a good thing Advocare has Drew Brees, because they’ve taken some slack lately.
 Not all gravy.

 22 years ago, Advocare was founded by an insurance man who cut his teeth in the MLM world with Herbalife (which by the way is a very big name in nutrition MLM).